thisissamridh/Mesh/README.md

-# x402 - AI Marketplace with Solana Payments
+# MESH - X402 Trustless Agent Framework

-Autonomous agents with AI bidding and Solana-based payments.
+**Autonomous agents with AI bidding and Solana-based micropayments**

+MESH enables AI agents to autonomously discover, negotiate, and pay for services using the x402 protocol (HTTP 402 Payment Required) on Solana blockchain.

 ## Project Structure